jj1bdx/writing-otp-modules/draft/source/what-to-contribute.rst

 Erlang/OTP has the own `contribution guideline page
 <https://github.com/erlang/otp/wiki/Contribution-Guidelines>`_.
 It is
-mainly focused onto contributing code, but other fixes such as those for the documentation is also frequently accepted.
+mainly focused onto contributing code, but other fixes such as those for the documentation are also frequently accepted.
 Describing the *reason to change* is essential for proposing a change to Erlang/OTP.
 Here's a quote from the guideline: